mukhtaar-amiin/github-docs/README.md

 - Review commits to avoid pushing unnecessary changes.

-# Usuful Links
+# Useful Links
-- [Atlassian Git Tutorial](https://www.atlassian.com/git): Comperhensive Resources on git.
+- [Atlassian Git Tutorial](https://www.atlassian.com/git): Comprehensive Resources on git.
-- [Git Cheat Sheet](https://training.github.com/downloads/github-git-cheat-sheet.pdf): PDF file that containes useful git commands.
+- [Git Cheat Sheet](https://training.github.com/downloads/github-git-cheat-sheet.pdf): PDF file that contains useful git commands.
 - [How to Undo Almost Anything](https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/): Common scenarios where you might want to “undo” a change you’ve made and the best way to do it using Git.

 ---